 The Career Exploration Series is a program of panel discussions, seminars and networking events that aim to educate postdoctoral trainees about the wide range of careers open to them following their training.

-In addition to the events below, Beyond the Professoriate, an online career development platform for PhDs, is available to postdocs.
+In addition to the events below, Beyond the Professoriate, an online career development platform for PhDs, is available for free to UW-Madison postdocs.
 It includes a video library of interviews with PhDs in a range of careers, and training modules on career exploration and planning.
-Postdocs can access this resource for free via the UW-Madison institutional subscription here.

 Employment Opportunities for Postdocs at P&G